 As with many things in Nevada, Belmont Ghost Town is out in the middle of nowhere.
 Although the silver mining town of Belmont only prospered for about 20 years, there are still a few notable points of interest, including the best-preserved building, the courthouse.

-At one time this high desert town had two saloons, restaurants, a post office, bank, school and had enough residents to support two newspapers.
+This high desert town had two saloons, restaurants, a post office, a bank, school and had enough residents to support two newspapers.

-During is peak Belmont produced over $15 million of silver and other ores.
-Six mills operated nonstop processing the ore into bars of silver to be shipped down the valley to Tonopah.
+During its peak, Belmont produced over $15 million of silver and other ores.
+Six mills operated nonstop, processing the ore into bars of silver to be shipped down the valley to Tonopah.

 Things to see Belmont Ghost Town

 Belmont Ghost Town still has many residents, although they may not live year-round in the ghost town.
 Dirty Dicks Saloon is occasionally open, and even if it’s not, the saloon is a great place to take a photo to prove you made the trek all the way out to Belmont.